GET IN TOUCH

 Managing or releasing a Connecticut tax lien requires submitting the correct forms to the proper agency.
 These documents allow taxpayers to request payoff amounts, obtain lien releases, and confirm compliance with state tax laws.
 Completing and filing them correctly ensures timely resolution and prevents unnecessary delays.

-• Form TPG-198: Request for Real Estate or UCC Lien Payoff Amount: Used to determine the total balance owed on a lien, including tax, interest, and penalties.
-Submit to the DRS Collections Support Unit by mail, fax, or person.
+• Form TPG-198: Request for Real Estate or UCC Lien Payoff Amount — Used to determine the total balance owed on a lien, including tax, interest, and penalties.
+Submit to the DRS Collections Support Unit by mail, fax, or in person.

-• Form CT-4422 UGE: Application for Certificate Releasing Connecticut Estate Tax Lien: Applies to estate tax liens on real property.
-Executors or legal representatives must include proof of payment or escrow documentation when requesting release.
+• Form CT-4422 UGE: Application for Certificate Releasing Connecticut Estate Tax Lien — Applies to estate tax liens on real property in estates required to file Form CT-706/709.
+DRS will issue Form CT-792 UGE if payment is sufficiently provided for.

 Official Online Resources

-Connecticut Department of Revenue Services Portal: https://portal.ct.gov/drs.
-The DRS website provides updated forms, filing instructions, and online payment tools.
+The Connecticut Department of Revenue Services Portal provides updated forms, filing instructions, and online payment tools.
 It also includes contact information for each DRS division that manages tax liens and taxpayer accounts.

 Practical Examples of Connecticut Tax Lien Situations